 UKG has full AEGIS accreditation and our guardianship team has many years of experience in educational guardianship in the UK, as well as excellent knowledge of the UK university system and connections with a large number of UK universities and colleges.
 We fully understand the needs of university students and have much experience providing university guardianship services.

-University students can choose any of our guardianship packages; however, most choose our Basic package.
-This meets university and visa regulations, while allowing students to keep their independence with the knowledge that their dedicated Guardianship Coordinator is available 24/7 in cases of emergency.
+Our University Guardianship package meets university and visa regulations, while allowing students to keep their independence with the knowledge that their dedicated Guardianship Coordinator is available 24/7 in cases of emergency.

 University Guardianship Fees

-Please visit our Guardianship Packages and Prices page for a full list of our prices and services.
+Additional services can be purchased separately if needed.
+Please visit our Prices and Packages page for a full list of services.